Human brain and light

 Get natural light exposure after waking up, to start your day and to set your system correctly.
 Watch the sunset to tell your body its evening and dimm your lights at night to support your systems rhythm and get good sleep.

-Now, be honest: “It could be worse”, right?
+“It could be worse”, right?

 I love you, please do the same,